Minimizing Reachability Times on Temporal Graphs via Shifting Labels

 Let us now discuss the complexity of the algorithm.
 By description, going through every possible reaching-time from source $A$ (resp. $B$) to source $B$ (resp. $A$) requires $O(t_{max}+n-1)^2$ repetitions.
 For every such reaching-time, finding the correct paths requires $O(n^2)$ repetitions, since there are $n^2$ combinations of paths $P_x,P_y$.
 For every such combination, the algorithm finds the optimal reaching-time for every path $P_w$ by checking each path $5$ times.
 Since there are $n$ paths at most, this step requires $O(n)$ repetitions.
-In total, Algorithm \ref{alg:two-sources-distinct-paths} runs in polynomial time. \fi \ifshort \begin{proof}[Proof sketch]

-The general overview of the algorithm is presented in Algorithm~\ref{alg:two-sources-distinct-paths}.
-Let us discuss how the algorithm works.
-The algorithm goes through every possible pair of reaching-times \((r_1, r_2)\) that sources \(A\) and \(B\) can have to reach one another.
+In total, Algorithm \ref{alg:two-sources-distinct-paths} runs in polynomial time. \fi \ifshort \begin{proof}[Proof sketch] The algorithm goes through every possible pair of reaching-times \((r_1, r_2)\) that sources \(A\) and \(B\) can have to reach one another.
 This process requires $O(t_{max}+n-1)^2$ repetitions.
 Note that this process runs through every possible solution of the \reachfast problem since by time step $t_{max}$ every label on the graph is available to be delayed and the static distance between the sources cannot be more than $n-1$.
 Since every label is available, if every edge has two labels and there are two sources on the graph, there is no reason for a color to delay using an edge, since there is always a second label available for the other color.
 If there is only one label on an edge of a path $P_x$, there are only two valid choices: either (i) both colors traverse the one label edge together (possibly in the opposite direction), or (ii) only one color uses path $P_x$.
 Thus the algorithm runs through every possible scenario that might yield a solution to the \reachfast problem.

 In Step $1$, the algorithm checks every possible combination of paths that can achieve the reaching-time imposed by each for-loop.
 This can be achieved in polynomial time, since every loop checks a combination of two paths, and any graph can have at most $n$ parallel paths between the two sources.